clawpack/doc/doc/howto_doc.rst

 This variable is used in `conf.py` to adjust the links used in `intersphinx_mapping` since two sphinx projects are linked together.

+Note that `doc/gallery/notebooks.rst` contains pointers to html versions of many notebooks, stored in `doc/gallery/_static/notebooks`.
+If any notebooks were updated for this release, the corresponding html files should be too.
+*(We should automate this).*

 Updating the webpages
 ---------------------